lsst-sqre/sqr-032/index.rst

 This reasoning also weights heavily in our :ref:`chosen approach to testing Jupyter Notebooks <testing-notebooks-summary>`.

-The two approaches that are worthwhile to pursue are pytest-doctestplus_ and Sybil_. pytest-doctestplus_ is advantageous because it can be used for both doctest examples in docstrings and in reStructuredText pages.
+The two approaches that are worthwhile to pursue are pytest-doctestplus_ and Sybil_.
+The pytest-doctestplus_ extension is advantageous because it can be used for both doctest examples in docstrings and in reStructuredText pages.
 As such, pytest-doctestplus_ provides a uniform system for testing all doctests that developers write.

 On the other hand, Sybil_ only operates on reStructuredText pages.